netwjx/paste-image-2/README.md

 # Paste Image 2 xxx

-Paste image to markdown, to html, to xxx
+Paste image to markdown or html